Scarbrough Stakes

-The Scarbrough Stakes is a Listed flat horse race in Great Britain open to horses aged two years or older.
-It is run at Doncaster Racecourse over a distance of 5 furlongs and 3 yards (1,008 metres), and it is scheduled to take place each year in September.
-It is currently held on the first day of Doncaster's four-day St. Leger Festival meeting.
+The Scarbrough Stakes was a Listed flat horse race in Great Britain open to horses aged two years or older.
+It was run at Doncaster Racecourse over a distance of 5 furlongs and 3 yards (1,008 metres), and was scheduled to take place each year in September.
+It was removed from the pattern race programme by the British Horseracing Authority in 2024.

 Records

-Most successful horse since 1983 (2 wins):
+Most successful horse since 1975 (2 wins):